griegler/octnet/README.md

 - `build_cpu.sh` - builds all the CPU code for OctNet
 - `build_all.sh` - same as above, but also builds the GPU network functions and the GPU wrapper code for torch

-## Requirements
-We tried to keep the requirements small.
-To build the individual projects you will need:
-- `cmake` to setup the projects
-- `gcc`, or `clang` to build the core project
-- `nvcc` (CUDA) to compile the GPU network operations
-- `cython` to compile the Python wrapper
-- `torch` to setup the torch wrapper

-Optionally, you will need
-- `OpenMP` for the parallelization of the CPU functions